jgarber623/uswds-rails/README.md

 //= require "uswds/uswds";
 ```

-Adding those lines to your project's `application.scss` and `application.js` will include _everything_ from the U.S. Web Design Standards (fonts, JavaScript, and stylesheets).
+Adding those lines to your project's `application.scss` and `application.js` will include _everything_ from the U.S. Web Design System (fonts, JavaScript, and stylesheets).

 Don't want to include the entire stylesheet in your project?
 Not to worry!
 You may include individual SCSS files by using uswds-rails' [`app/assets/stylesheets/uswds/uswds.scss`](https://github.com/jgarber623/uswds-rails/blob/master/app/assets/stylesheets/uswds/uswds.scss) as a guide.